Sangu7680/Salary_Job_company_predictor/README.md

 __4.Open in Browser__

-U done it and the models are ready for their work in the app interface.
+U have done it  👍 and the models are ready for their work in the app interface.

 Streamlit will show a URL (like http://localhost:8501) — open it in your browser.